saalaa/diamond/README.md

 Here's a full list of supported environment variables:

+- `SQL_DEBUG`: Enable output of SQL statements.
+Set to `yes` to enable.
+Should not be set on production.
 - `FLASK_DEBUG`: Enable pretty exceptions and automatic code reloading while hacking Diamond Wiki.
 Set to `yes` to enable.
 Must not be set on production.
 - `HOST`: Define the host the application listens on.
 Defaults to `0.0.0.0`.